Topological effect on the Anderson transition in chiral symmetry classes

-\emph{Numerical study.}--- The RG study predicts that the quasi-localized phase emerges next to the (critical) metal phase in a phase diagram for chiral symmetry class with weak topology.
-A previous numerical study showed this in 3D models with weak topology~\cite{xiaoAnisotropicTopologicalAnderson2023}.
-Here we study a 2D model in chiral unitary class with fninite weak topological index, and demonstrate the emergence of the quasi-localized phase next to the critical metal phase.
+\emph{Numerical study.}---The RG study predicts that the quasi-localized phase emerges next to the (critical) metal phase in a phase diagram for chiral symmetry class with weak topology.
+A previous numerical study showed this in 3D models with weak topology~\cite{xiaoAnisotropicTopologicalAnderson2023}, while in 2D chiral symmetry classes, the Anderson transition has been studied only in models without weak topology.
+Here we study a 2D model in chiral unitary class with finite weak topological index, and demonstrate the emergence of the quasi-localized phase next to the critical metal phase.
 We study a $2L_x \times 2L_y$ square-lattice generalization of the Su-Schrieffer-Heeger model~\cite{liTopologicalStatesTwoDimensional2022};